33 Melon’s Miraculous Christmas: Instructor guide

 Lesson Format

-2. Students will work through the learning activities either independently or in small groups (15 minutes).
+- Students will read the story on the lesson page as a group, and work through the learning activities as they come up either independently or within a small group (25 minutes).

 Lesson Background